Wallpaper For Beginners

 Take into account the color of your walls.
 Pro-tip: sometimes a coat of fresh paint is in order on the walls that don’t have wallpaper.
 If you’re choosing a wallpaper that has a white background, but your walls are painted white and 15 years old, a fresh sheet of white wallpaper is going to make your existing white walls look dirty, especially when doing a feature wall where 3 other walls are exposed.
 Painting will also just give the whole room a fresh feeling.
 I have seen cases where someone has chosen a wallpaper with an off-white to beige background and it looks pretty bad next to a white wall.
 Therefore, consider the colors in the room, be it the walls, the furniture or the flooring.
 A more color coordinated room will help you go from amateur to pro.

 Fourth, choose the right type of wallpaper.
 Removable aka peel and stick wallpaper is all the rage at the moment.
 It is assumed that the removable wallpaper is fundamentally an easier type of wallpaper to deal with.
-This isn’t always the case.
-While it may take fewer tools to install, the sticky backing can make it more difficult to install.
+This is not always the case.
+While it may take fewer tools to install, the sticky backing can make it far more difficult.
 The traditional wallpaper is more malleable and therefore more forgiving when you’re installing wallpaper.
+Non-woven, paste-the-wall type wallpaper is a superior quality product.
 For more on this, visit the blog dedicated to discussing Traditional Wallpaper vs. Removable Wallpaper.

 To sum up wallpaper for beginners: